ashutosh-pawar-rsl/GIS5120-Lab6/README.md

 # Lab 6 - Geospatial Analytics Lab

 This repository contains all the materials and outputs for Lab 6.
-It includes the following tasks:

 ## Tasks Overview
 - **Task 1:** Output related to the Illinois task.